 Agitation is where “the why” for organizing comes from.
 Like so much of human behavior, our first step towards direct action comes from our feelings.
 When agitation has been done well, it provides the fuel to go the distance through the rest of AEIOU.

-Like most aspects of organizing, I’ve had to learn to not rush through things and this applies especially to agitation.
+Like so many aspects of organizing, I’ve had to learn to not rush through things and this applies especially to agitation.
 I have a tendency to dash on to educate after having just explored some grievance at a very shallow level.
 Of course it depends on the person you’re organizing with, but most often I find that I run into problems later in AEIOU if agitate is not given a fuller treatment.

 To illustrate this I’m going to pose the idea of levels of agitation using a personal example.
 I worked at a summer school right after college where I was given a class full of students with no training and was expected to essentially run an academic classroom.
 This wasn’t a fun-and-games type of summer school; it was a rich-parents-want-their-kids-to-be-really-smart-so-they-make-them-do-academic-work-all-day-during-the-summer type of summer school.
 I was woefully under-prepared and terribly overwhelmed.
 This was before I had any exposure to organizing ideas.
 It was obvious enough to me how miserable of a job this was, and most of the staff complained to each other about it at lunch.

 On a deeper level, it was becoming clearer to me with each passing week I was there how harmful this whole setup was for the kids and the psychological toll it was taking on me, where I was stressed out all the time and started to absolutely dread coming to work.
 I ended up quitting a month before the term was over because I just couldn’t make myself yell at kids anymore.
-This is a kind of 2nd-level agitation, where you’re able to articulate that the issue is actually affecting you and others in a personal and harmful way.
+This is a kind of 2nd-level agitation, where you’re able to articulate how the issue is actually affecting you and others in a personal and harmful way.

 The key part of this 3rd level of agitation is about relating core personal values to the way our job affects us.
 For me, my core values of creativity and the freedom to learn were violated in a deep way by my role as a teacher who yelled all day at that summer school.
 If someone had organized me all those years ago and helped me see then what I came to realize in this training, and if they had asked if I wanted to take action to solve the problem, I would have been fully bought in.
 Instead, 10 years later here I am with a renewed commitment to making the education system a better place because of this delayed revelation.
 The core values we hold we are not always conscious of, and certainly it’s never obvious how they relate to our complex lives at work.
 But when that relationship is made clear it is one of the most powerful motivators for anyone to do anything.

-Of course, in your 1-on-1s you shouldn’t expect to facilitate life-changing revelations every time.
+Of course, in your 1-on-1 conversations you shouldn’t expect to stimulate life-changing revelations every time.
 Getting to level-1 from nothing is sometimes a challenge, and usually getting from level-1 to level-2 is a difficult but enormous accomplishment in itself, and brings up all sorts of deeply felt emotions that people can draw from to stand up for themselves at work.
 In the context of more trusting relationships built with our coworkers over months and years we can mutually and gradually deepen our self-awareness and self-realization.